RAW Vs JPEG: Understanding The Key Differences Between The Formats: Which One Should You Choose?

 In fact, RAW format allows for repeated editing while preserving the original image data intact, giving you more flexibility in further manipulation.
 Additionally, non-destructive RAW editing enables you to export RAW files into different formats like JPEG or TIFF if needed while retaining all the details and colours captured by your camera’s sensor.

 RAW vs JPEG – A shot using Kase Wolverine filters in RAW format of Durdle Door, Jurassic Coast, Dorset.

 Advantages of Shooting in JPEG File Format

-JPEG format offers smaller file sizes, making it easier to store and share instantly usable images.
+JPEG files offers smaller file sizes, making it easier to store and share instantly usable images.